 For this tailgate recipe supper club, it’s more about mobility than it is about sitting down at a table for a meal.

 Since we are focusing on finger foods, I’ve decided to decorate my table with a “team color” tablecloth and a centerpiece.

 Cause you know I love a good centerpiece!

 We are HUGE NY Giants fans in my house, so for this tailgating party, it’s all about the red, white and blue.

-And I made a quick centerpiece that is easy to move around with this vintage toolbox, some faux greens, faux red roses, peonies and a football of course.
+I made a quick centerpiece that is easy to move around with this vintage toolbox, some faux greens, faux red roses, peonies, and a football of course.

-If your favorite team colors are different, swap out the blooms and tablecloth for the colors that best represents your team.
+If your favorite team colors are different, swap out the blooms and tablecloth for the colors that best represent your team.